Influenza (flu) is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs.

 - *Health Insurance information

-*While health insurance is not required to receive a flu vaccine, students are encouraged to provide SHS with a copy of their health insurance information.
+*While health insurance is not required to receive a flu vaccine, students are encouraged to provide University Health Services with a copy of their health insurance information.
 To expedite your appointment, please upload your insurance information to the Patient Portal in advance.

-For students that do not have health insurance, or for charges that are not covered by insurance, SHS will cover the cost of the flu vaccine using our seasonal flu campaign funds (i.e., no cost to you).
+For students that do not have health insurance, or for charges that are not covered by insurance, University Health Services will cover the cost of the flu vaccine using our seasonal flu campaign funds (i.e., no cost to you).

 Faculty & Staff Vaccination Opportunities